jetsonhacks/buildJetsonTX1Kernel/README.md

 These scripts make only the kernel Image and Modules.
 You will need to modify the scripts if more are needed.

-<strong>IMPORTANT</strong>The copyImage.sh script copies the Image to the current device.
+<strong>IMPORTANT</strong> The copyImage.sh script copies the Image to the current device.
 If you are building the kernel on an external device, for example a SSD, you will want to copy the Image file over to the eMMC in the eMMC /boot directory if you are booting from the eMMC and using external storage as your root directory.

+Special thanks to Raffaello Bonghi (https://github.com/rbonghi) for jeston_easy scripts.

 ### Release Notes